Aoibhinn/CI-MS5-PinkAccessories/README.md

 * Complete a purchase of items in a shopping bag.
 * To sort the list of available products by rating, price and category.
 * Search for a product by name or description and view the search results.
+* To view website blog, and comment on a blog item

 # Structure
 ## Website pages